Reclaim the Night: 5 Ways To Kick Your Tech Addiction & Sleep 7+ Hours

-This means avoiding coffee, sodas, some teas and foods dark chocolate.
+This means avoiding coffee, sodas, some teas and foods like dark chocolate.

-If you can't give up your morning cup of joe — myself included — try switching to decaf (it contains 15% to 30% the amount of caffeine that a normal cup of coffee has) and drink non-caffeinated beverages after noon.
+If you can't give up your morning cup of joe — myself included — try switching to decaf (it contains 15% to 30% the amount of caffeine that a normal cup of coffee has) and drink non-caffeinated beverages after 12 PM (noon).

-If you want to read more about the massive impact caffeine has on your sleep quality, check out Chapter 2 of Why We Sleep.
+If you want to read more about the massive impact caffeine has on your sleep quality, read Chapter 2 of Why We Sleep.